A Look at Each Vaccine: Rabies Vaccine

 What is rabies?

 Rabies is a virus that attacks the brain and nervous system.
 It is transmitted by a bite from a rabid animal (meaning an animal infected with rabies virus).
 The incubation period of the virus, or the time it takes between exposure to the virus and the first symptoms of the disease, is quite long: on average, about two months.
 Because the virus has a long incubation period, the rabies vaccine works even though it is given after exposure to the virus.
 However, once the symptoms start, the progression of the disease is relentless and unstoppable.

 The first symptoms of rabies are fatigue, sore throat, chills, vomiting and headache.
 These symptoms get progressively worse a week later with disorientation, hallucinations, unusual behavior, hyperactivity and difficulty swallowing.
 The final stage of rabies includes paralysis, coma and, ultimately, death.

 How do you catch rabies?

 Rabies is contracted by exposure to the saliva of an infected animal.
 Any mammal can get rabies, but the most commonly infected animals in the United States are raccoons, skunks, bats and foxes.
 Rabies can be transmitted if a bite from an infected animal penetrates the skin.
 Rabies can also be transmitted if an infected animal licks an open wound, cut or scratch, or if the animal licks the mouth, nose or eyes.
 Simply petting a rabid animal will not transmit rabies.

-If you or a family member is bitten by a rabid animal, you should thoroughly clean the wound and then call the local health department or a local infectious disease expert (in hospitals) to determine which animals in the region are likely to transmit rabies.
+If you or a family member is bitten by a rabid animal, you should thoroughly clean the wound and then call the local health department or a local infectious disease expert (in a hospital) to determine which animals in the region are likely to transmit rabies.
 But generally, in the United States, the following guidelines can serve as a good rule of thumb:

 Rabies vaccine is not needed: